 Kirk Bohls released this week’s nine things and one crazy prediction yesterday.
 A few were dedicated to the Longhorns.
 Here’s a sampling:

-For Kirk’s thoughts on the Heisman race and the rest of his 9 Things and his crazy prediction, click here.
+For Kirk’s thoughts on the Heisman race along with comments from Bowlsby on the Missouri protest, click here.

 News on Bevo Beat is free and unlimited.
 Access to the rest of Hookem.com is included with an Austin American-Statesman subscription in addition to Statesman.com and the ePaper edition.
 Subscribe today at statesman.com/subscribe.